 Clear Display of Product

 Most consumers believe it is important to see the actual product before making a purchase.
-Blister packaging allows shoppers to view the product - making their purchase decision easier while keeping the product protected and the packaging free of damage.
+Blister packaging allows shoppers to view the product and clearly see a well-protected product, making their purchase decision easier.

-While blisters are designed to allow viewing of the actual product, they also provide a deterrent to theft by sealing or trapping them between the blister and the card.
-Packages are also typically designed so that the customer cannot “touch and feel” the product.
+Blisters are designed to provide a deterrent to theft by sealing or trapping the product between the blister and the card.
+Packages are typically designed to be tamper-evident to ward off temptation.

 Slot Hang Tabs